We have moved our website to embl.org/events. The content below is no longer being updated.

 EMBL Courses and Conferences during the Coronavirus pandemic

 With the onsite programme paused, many of our events are now being offered in virtual formats.

 Registration is open as usual for many events, with back-up plans in place to move further courses and conferences online as necessary.
 Registration fees for any events affected by the COVID-19 disruption are fully refundable.

 More information for participants of events at EMBL Heidelberg can be found here.

-The conference sets the stage for the dissemination and exchange of new developments in diverse, hot fields within chemical biology, being the platform for inspiration, collaboration and networking for researchers in academia and industry.
-It is the largest, and longest standing conference in the field, giving over 300 participants multiple opportunities to actively participate.
-We aim to provide the possibility for every chemical biologist to meet and discuss with peers, from tool development to biological applications, from computational drug design to synthetic chemistry.
-Most importantly, participants come to see where the field stands in its full breadth.
+The conference sets the stage for the dissemination and exchange of new developments in diverse, hot fields within chemical biology.
+It is the largest and longest standing conference in the field, being a platform for inspiration, collaboration and networking for researchers in academia and industry.
+We aim to provide the possibility for every chemical biologist to virtually meet and discuss with peers topics ranging from tool development to biological applications, from computational drug design to synthetic chemistry.

 - Drug and target discovery